|

 not be overcome (we will explain details which support this conclusion

 in the reviews).
-Despite being a over hyped failure, however, it had its
+Despite being an over hyped failure, however, it had

-moments.
-The Tampa Film Review had its fun events, and it will be missed.
+its moments.
+The Tampa Film Review had its fun events, and it will be

-There were other film festivals which came after The Tampa Film Review,
+missed.
+There were other film festivals which came after The Tampa Film

-but which lost its passion and support for independent films; attention
+Review, but which lost its passion and support for independent films;

-went from Tampa Bay independent filmmaking and indie films in general
+attention went from Tampa Bay independent filmmaking and indie films in

-to promoting Hollywood movies, celebrities, and in marketing the Tampa
+general to promoting Hollywood movies, celebrities, and in marketing the

-Bay area as a production location for big budget Hollywood movies, which
+Tampa Bay area as a production location for big budget Hollywood movies,

-undermines independent film in Tampa Bay (The Guzzo Bros should have seen
+which undermines independent film in Tampa Bay (The Guzzo Bros should

 film.
 Instead, they did the opposite, and both of them helped start the